s7c7icu/pythonClient/README.md

   Supported algorithms are: `sha512`, `sha256`, `sha384`, `sha3_256`, `sha3_384`.

 - **`data`**:
-  Describes the method to retrieve the file content.
+  Describes the method to retrieve the encrypted file content.
 It can contain one of the following:
   - **`fetch`**: A URL where the file can be downloaded.
   - **`base64`**: The file content encoded as a Base64 string (used for smaller files).
   - **`raw`**: The raw file content (for very small files, stored as plain text).